rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 ### Second key takeaway: clear boundaries of feature modules.

 A module should always have an index.js file as entry point.
-The index.js only exposes an API which should be public to other modules.
+The index.js only exposes an API ([What's an API?](https://www.robinwieruch.de/what-is-an-api-javascript/)) which should be public to other modules.
 In React + Redux an index.js file could export container components, maybe presenter components, action creators to be called from somewhere else and last but not least the reducer.
 In our more elaborated example we would have to add an index.js file at the top.
 Maybe also in our component folders as well.

 {{< highlight javascript "hl_lines=2 5 9" >}}
 message/